amiya-pattnaik/webdriverIO-with-cucumberBDD/README.md

-## ngtaf4js-with-cucumber
+## WebdriverIO boilerplate code with Cucumber BDD

-ngtaf4js(Next Generation Test Automation Framework 4 JavaScript with cucumber.
-This repository contains a collection of sample webdriverIO (Selenium - Node.js/JavaScript) projects and libraries that demonstrate how to use the tool and develop automation script using Cucumber 3.0 BDD framework.
-It support ES6 (via babel-register) and uses Grunt to manage tasks.
+This repository contains a collection of sample webdriverIO (Selenium - Node.js/JavaScript) projects and libraries that demonstrate how to use the tool and develop automation script using the Cucumber (v 3.0.0) BDD framework.
+It support ES6 (via babel-register) and uses Grunt to manage tasks, provides utilities to read data from MS-Excel, executes SQL statements to any database for end to end testing.
 It generate Spec, JUNIT, Allure, JSON reporters as well.

 ## Installation